unmtransinfo/TCRD/README.md

 also an estimate of the time required.
 Some loaders run in a few minutes, others require days.

-### doc/README_v4.txt
+### doc/README_v*.txt
-This file contains all command lines, and most of their output, run to build TCRD v4.
+These files contains all command lines, and most of their output, run to build the corresponding version TCRD.
 There are notes in this file that should help with the pre- and post- processing required for some of the datasets.

 ### Loading Order
 Some of the loaders need to be run before others.
-Generally, the steps 1-13 (UniProt through TDLs) should be run in the order they are listed in doc/TCRD_Build_Notes.html.
+Generally, the steps 1-13 (UniProt through TDLs) should be run in the order they are listed in doc/TCRD_Build_Notes.txt.
 After that, loaders can be run in whatever order you like.

 ## System Requirements